 The first of these long-lost features are Unity Badges.
 These are small, red badges you’ll find hidden in most missions from here on out.
-Essentially: these Badges unlock the missions in Mission Mode.
+Essentially, these Badges unlock the missions in Mission Mode.
 All the missions before this one were unlocked by default, and all missions after this point require the Badge.
-Fortunately, you get to keep the Unity Badge should you withdraw from a mission (similar to a chest) so if you missed the Badge during your first attempt, it won’t take long to grab it on a second.
-While it’s a little hard to tell, thanks to the way Roxas has been unconscious for a month, you might notice that this new feature has arrived just one mission into Novice Rank, and that’s not a coincidence: the previous mission in Agrabah (Mission 15) wasn’t available in Mission Mode at all, so in a manner of speaking, every mission from Novice and above has a Unity Badge!
+Fortunately, you get to keep the Unity Badge should you withdraw from a mission (similar to a chest) so if you missed the Badge during your first attempt, it won’t take long to grab it and leave on a second.
+While it’s a little hard to tell (thanks to the way Roxas has been unconscious for a month), you might notice that these badges debut just one mission into Novice Rank, and that’s not a coincidence: the previous mission in Agrabah (Mission 15) wasn’t available in Mission Mode at all, so in a manner of speaking, every mission from Novice and above has a Unity Badge!
 Typically, the Unity Badge is easy to find and won’t require any mobility upgrades, but unless my memory’s gone foul, they do require mobility upgrades from time to time… and I have to wonder why.
 I don’t mind unlocking features in a game, but by delaying certain missions until you get a mobility upgrade, all you do is give the player and their friends underlevelled mission that won’t be a challenge by the time they’ve finally unlocked it!

 The second regular feature you’ll meet here is your first proper sidequest… or at least that’s what I’m gonna call them.
 They’re not exactly like the sidequests you’d imagine from other video games.
 Sidequests in Days are unlocked by talking to Org members in the Grey Area, and they’re completely missable, so it pays to be attentive: if you aren’t done them by the time you’re done the current mission block (and they can appear attached to single missions as well!) you’ll miss the chance entirely.
 The rewards aren’t always worth it, but they’re something to do and they’re also usually low-effort.
-The sidequests often aren’t even trying: a lot of them just exist to remind you that certain features exist, like the previous mission block’s half-hearted: “Go equip a Gear you lazy bum.”
+The sidequests often aren’t even trying in their own right.
+A lot of them just remind you that certain features exist, like the previous mission block’s half-hearted: “Go equip a Gear you lazy bum.”

-For this sidequest, Demyx charges you to collect all the chests in Mission 14 in exchange for a Shining Shard (on top of the prizes you’ll get from the chests in Mission 14, of course!).
-Judging from his dialogue, Demyx seems to be sending you on one of his assignments so that he can slack off, though it’s not clear why he was assigned to one of your missions in the first place.
+This sidequest is a little more involved.
+Demyx charges you to collect all the chests in Mission 14 in exchange for a Shining Shard (on top of the prizes you’ll get from the chests in Mission 14, of course!).
+Judging from his dialogue, Demyx seems to be sending you on one of his assignments so that he can slack off, though it’s not clear why he was assigned to collect things in one of your missions in the first place.
 Best not to think about it.
 This is one of those places where I wish you could have played one of the other Org members during the main storyline.
 Demyx was supposed to do this mission, so why not let us control Demyx for the duration of the sidequest?

 The third new feature you’ll see during this mission block is the Bonus Gauge, which takes a little getting used to.
-The Bonus Gauge only appears during optional mission blocks – you’ll never find it attached to single, mandatory missions.
+The Bonus Gauge only appears during optional mission blocks – you’ll never find it attached to single missions.
 You can see it in the corner of the mission select screen, made up of several boxes of different heights: first small boxes (marked “x1”), then medium (“x2”), and usually a third tall section (“x3”).
 As you hover over a mission, a certain number of boxes will be highlighted: this tells you that clearing that mission will fill that much of the Bonus Gauge.
-After you’ve cleared the mission, the game checks the updated Gauge: if you’re still in the x1 section after the mission is cleared, things behave as normal, but if you are in the medium section, you’ll get double your mission rewards, which includes the two prizes you get for clearing the mission, the prize for getting 100% if you earned it, and the Random Completion Bonus if you’re lucky enough to get one.
+After you’ve cleared the mission, the game checks the updated Gauge: if you’re still in the x1 section after the mission is cleared, things behave as normal, but if you are in the medium section, you’ll get double your mission rewards, which includes the two prizes you get for clearing the mission, the prize for getting 100% on the Mission Gauge if you earned it, and also the Random Completion Bonus if you’re lucky enough to win one.
 If you’re in the tall section of the Bonus Gauge, your prizes are tripled.
-Now, some rewards aren’t meant to be multiplied, like unique items and Lv Doubler panels, but generic prizes like items, recipes and even spell panels are.
+One-time rewards aren’t multiplied, like unique items and Lv Doubler panels, but generic prizes like items, recipes and even spell panels are.
 Once you’ve placed a mission on the Bonus Gauge, it’s thankfully locked there.
 Should you come back to the mission as a Holo-Mission and earn a forgotten 100% prize, the prize will still be duplicated or tripled, as appropriate.